Emi-dev/projectEMA/README.md

 # EMA Music
-A weather dashboard using the OpenWeather API.
+A music event search app using the Tcketmaster API and Google Map Javascript API.

 ### Table of Contents
 * General Info